What Happens During a Heart Attack

 In simplest terms, a heart attack is when part of the heart muscle isn’t getting enough blood.
 The most common cause is a partial or complete blockage of a blood vessel, preventing enough oxygen or blood from reaching the heart.

-Dr. Chawla explains the four different stages:
+Dr. Cookman explains the four different stages:

 - Stable angina.
 Blood vessels are still open, but not completely.
 Symptoms occur during periods of high activity, such as climbing multiple sets of stairs, which is when the heart isn’t receiving enough blood to sustain the activity.